 Giving your dog a treat at bedtime will give him something special to look forward to every night.
 Associating bedtime with a yummy snack may also help you to train your pup to settle down for bed.
 Just like many dogs who seem to know somehow when it’s time for their people to get home or when it’s time for dinner, you may soon find that your own pooch is reminding you to give him his treat so he can go to sleep!

 The Anxious Pet makes a heavenly chew for dogs that incorporates calming Acetyl L-Carnitine, Magnolia St. John’s Wart and Barberry, plus Cannabidiol to help support stress-free relaxation.
 They come in both bacon and peanut butter flavors.
 What I love about these, and all of the products from The Anxious Pet, including their Hemp Oil, is that they’re veterinarian formulated.
 So I can confidently give my pets the right dose, knowing that it’s safe for their specific weight class.

 Does your dog sleep in the same place every night?
 Most likely the answer is yes!
 Whether it’s their own doggie bed, a favorite spot on the floor, or a place in bed with you, most pups sleep the best when they’re in their normal sleeping spot.
-It’s our job as dog parents to make sure that their sleeping place is as comfy and cozy as possible so they can snuggle down and enjoy the night in doggie dreamland!
+It’s our job as dog parents to make sure that they have a quiet space that is as comfy and cozy as possible so they can snuggle down and enjoy the night in doggie dreamland.

-Chilly loves a bed with bolster sides!
+My dog, Chilly, loves a bed with bolster sides.
 It gives him enough room to sprawl out a bit with the added security of something to snuggle up against for the night.
 This one is made with memory foam (great for a senior dog’s aching joints) and it has a machine-washable cover.

 Do you remember how safe and secure you felt as a child when you snuggled in bed with your favorite teddy bear?
 Well, dogs can also find security from a special toy.